Super Simple Scrap Wood Wall Organizer

 Note: This blog contains affiliate links.
 If you click and make a purchase, I may receive compensation (at no additional cost to you.)
 I only recommend products that I personally use and love, and any support helps keep this little blog going!

-The following details the materials and cuts I made to complete my organizer.
-This can totally be adapted to use different materials or to make a different sized organizer.
+Additionally, these plans can totally be adapted to use different materials or to make a different sized organizer.
 If you're adapting the plan, there are two key aspects: 1) the lengths of the front, back, and bottom are all the length you want your finished organizer to be and 2) the total height of the front needs to be at least an inch less that the full height of the organizer for mounting purposes.

 Front: All of my plywood was leftover from my plank plywood floor project, and therefore already cut into 4" strips.
 As a result, the front and back of my organizer would need to be multiple pieces.
 For my front, I used 3 pieces of 1/4" birch plywood cut to be 10"x 2".
 Alternatively, you could use a single piece of something (not pine!!!) that is 10"x 6".